hasmhib/unit3-2024/README.md

 The website keeps users separate with an encrypted login system and even if they forget their passwords, the users can change their passwords if they remember security questions.
 (Issue: _“I would like to have different users for my different workers.
 Furthermore, I am sure that I will eventually forget passwords and I will not be able to access this information.”_)

 ### 2. Financial Tracking Capability:
-The application includes a financial tracking feature that accurately records and monitors the company's transactions such as expenses an income.
+he application includes a financial tracking feature that accurately records and monitors the company's transactions such as expenses an income and visualize this by using pie charts.
 (Issue: _“I suffer with an financial losses due to incorrectly recorded orders”_)

 ### 3. Resource Management for Production:
 The application implements a resource management system within the app that specifically visualize the materials that are available for making pillows.
 (Issue: _"I was not able to track the materials, and there are many times when resources were over-booked, and I had to buy materials again, losing profits."_)

 ### 4. Comprehensive Order and Material Management:
-The application provides detailed information about order and material management by using tables and graphs such as pie charts and bar graphs.
+The application provides detailed information about order and material management by using tables and graphs such as bar graphs.
 (Issue: _“There are lots of inefficiencies in order and material management and I need to calculate these every time.”_)

 ### 5. Order searching System:
 The application allows the user to search for orders by materials.
 (Issue: _“I was not able to check who ordered what materials, it is difficult to check customer informations all the time.”_)